-- · Accommodation in twin-share rooms with en suite bathroom in the 4-star NH Rio Novo - Breakfast daily, lunches and evening meals as indicated in the itinerary where: B=breakfast, L=lunch and D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach between cities and use of public transport in Venice - Airport-hotel transfers if travelling on the ASA 'designated' flights - Lecture and site visit program - Porterage of one piece of luggage per person at the hotel (not at airport; you may be required to transport your own luggage between the hotel and water taxi stop on arrival and departure) - Tour Reference book - Entrance fees - Evening Performance at Teatro La Fenice (Opera program & schedule to be confirmed in late 2020.
+- Accommodation in twin-share rooms with en suite bathroom in the 4-star NH Rio Novo - Breakfast daily, lunches and evening meals as indicated in the itinerary where: B=breakfast, L=lunch and D=dinner - Drinks at welcome and farewell meals.
+Other meals may not have drinks included. - Transportation by air-conditioned coach between cities and use of public transport in Venice - Lecture and site visit program - Porterage of one piece of luggage per person - Tour Reference book - Entrance fees - Evening Performance at Teatro La Fenice (Opera program & schedule to be confirmed in late 2022.
 Please note that, in the event there are no suitable performances scheduled at Teatro La Fenice, this may be replaced with a performance at Teatro Malibran or another venue.) - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals